opennode/waldur-core/docs/developer/how-to-write-imports.rst

     from django.conf import settings
     from model_utils import FieldTracker

-    from nodeconductor.core import models as core_models, exceptions as core_exceptions
+    from waldur_core.core import models as core_models, exceptions as core_exceptions
-    from nodeconductor.structure import models as structure_models
+    from waldur_core.structure import models as structure_models
     from waldur_openstack.openstack import models as openstack_models

     from waldur_mastermind.packages import models as package_models